 You won’t get the same portability, but you’ll get more bang for your buck.

 If you don’t want to get into the nitty-gritty and just want the recommendations, go ahead and skip to the end.

 For everyone else, let’s get started!

 Best Laptop Components for Graphic Design

 The CPU, sometimes called the “processor”, is the brain of your computer.
 It handles pretty much every task performed by your PC.

 Drawing a line?
 Your CPU is taking your inputs and turning them into a line on the screen.

 Opening a menu?
 Your CPU is processing all your instructions.

 There are two main ways of measuring CPU speed.
 The first is to measure the speed, which is measured in Gigahertz (GHz), or billions of cycles per second.
 So a 1GHz CPU makes 1,000,000,000 calculations per second.

 The other way is to measure the number of cores.
 A core is basically its own mini-CPU.
 In essence, a quad-core CPU works like 4 CPUs working together.

 The reason this is important is that a CPU core can only work on a single task at a time.
 If your computer were running multiple tasks on a CPU with just one Core, it would have to constantly switch back and forth between the tasks, which slows it down.

 So the more cores, the more speed you get for multiple tasks or tasks that can be parallelized.

 For graphic design purposes, you’re typically running a single program.
 And, while a single program can use multiple cores, graphic design program tasks are hierarchical.

 For example, your software might need to execute Task A, Task B, and Task C.

 But Task C cannot be executed until Task B is executed, which cannot be executed until Task A is executed.
 Faster core speeds allow Task A to get executed faster, which moves the process along.

-As a result, it’s important to look for a processor with high clock speeds, and 4 cores is just fine.
+As a result, it’s important to look for a processor with high clock speeds, and 4 cores are just fine.